Applying to OHSU Residencies and Fellowships

 All GME programs offered by OHSU are approved by the ACGME or other accrediting bodies or boards.
 See all GME training programs.

 Appointees must obtain an appropriate license for the practice of medicine prior to the beginning of their program.
-OHSU requires that interns have limited licenses, and will provide funding to cover application fees for those just completing medical school (PGY 1 only).
-After the internship year, a limited or unlimited medical license must be obtained at the expense of the resident/fellow.
+OHSU requires that interns have limited licenses, and will provide funding to cover application fees for all limited licenses.
+Appointees will receive more information about obtaining their license in the Welcome Booklet mailed out in late March.
+Learn more about Oregon medical licensure and apply for a license at the Oregon Medical Board website.

 Appointees will receive more information about obtaining their license in the Welcome Booklet mailed out in late March.